4dsystems/GFX4d/README.md

 ## Installing of the ESP8266 Core with Boards Manager - NOTE Not Maintained by 4D Systems

-Starting with 1.6.4, Arduino allows installation of third-party platform packages using Boards Manager.
-We have packages available for Windows, Mac OS, and Linux (32 and 64 bit).
+Arduino allows installation of third-party platform packages using Boards Manager.
+There are packages available for Windows, Mac OS, and Linux (32 and 64 bit).

-- Install Arduino 1.6.8 from the [Arduino website](http://www.arduino.cc/en/main/software).
+- Install Arduino 1.6.8 or higher from the [Arduino website](http://www.arduino.cc/en/main/software).
 - Start Arduino and open Preferences window.
 - Enter ```http://arduino.esp8266.com/stable/package_esp8266com_index.json``` into *Additional Board Manager URLs* field.
 You can add multiple URLs, separating them with commas.
 - Open Boards Manager from Tools > Board menu and install *esp8266* platform (and don't forget to select your ESP8266 board from Tools > Board menu after installation).